 What Is an Encrypted Email?

-An encrypted email is a secure email only the intended recipient can read.
 Unlike regular emails, which are sent in a plain format, encrypted emails are scrambled using a code or a cipher.
 Only the person with the key to decipher the encryption can read the content.
 This way, the information stays confidential even if someone steals the email during transmission.

 You might have stumbled upon the term “encrypted email” because of a new workplace policy or a standard in your industry.
 While the idea of encrypting your emails might sound intimidating, it’s more approachable than you think.

-Why Should You Send Encrypted Emails?
+Why Send Encrypted Email?

 What’s more, this plain text email isn’t just accessible from your account but also from the recipient’s account.
 So, if someone steals your or the recipient’s password, they can read the email without any problem.